sethmlarson/sethmlarson.dev/app/markdown/2026-03-24/lan-party-calculator-for-mario-kart-kirby-air-riders-and-f-zero.md

 In both Mario Kart 8 Deluxe and Mario Kart World the LAN play mode is hidden behind holding L+R and pressing the left joystick down on the "Wireless Play" option.

+> **Updated September 1st, 2026:** Mario Kart 8 Deluxe [added support
+> for local 8 player multiplayer](https://en-americas-support.nintendo.com/app/answers/detail/a_id/26098/~/how-to-update-mario-kart-8-deluxe)
+> when playing on the Switch 2.
+> When the number of players is set to 5-8 the LAN calculator
+> uses a Switch 2 instead of Switch 1 for the console.

 ### Kirby Air Riders